Edit

 Run queries in Azure Resource Graph

 Azure Resource Graph provides efficient and performant resource exploration with the ability to query at scale across a set of subscriptions.
-The All resources screen in the Azure portal includes a link to open a Resource Graph query scoped to the current filtered view.
+The All resources pane in the Azure portal includes a link to open a Resource Graph query scoped to the current filtered view.

 To run a Resource Graph query: